-- Aerosol Producing Treatments: e.g, nurses providing care of a tracheostomy, suctioning an individual (this does not include tooth brushing with suction), nebulizer treatments, assisting or when in the room with a person using a CPAP or BiPAP machine for sleep apnea or other medical condition, and/or when administering CPR (cardiopulmonary resuscitation) utilizing bag-mask ventilation (BMV or ambu-bag).
+- Aerosol Producing Treatments: e.g, nurses providing care of a tracheostomy, suctioning an individual (this does not include toothbrushing with suction), nebulizer treatments, assisting or when in the room with a person using a CPAP or BiPAP machine for sleep apnea or other medical condition, and/or when administering CPR (cardiopulmonary resuscitation) utilizing bag-mask ventilation (BMV or ambu-bag).
 Plan needed for fit-testing.
 (1 mask/staff/shift) - N95 or KN95: These are the only masks that provides adequate protection for the wearer (assuming proper fit and use).
 Anyone working in the immediate vicinity (within 6 feet or in the bedroom) of a symptomatic person needs to be wearing one of these along with other appropriate PPE.
 Only no-vent versions are permitted (N95's with vents are for industrial use, not medical use). - All Other Masks: All other masks, including surgical masks, only reduce the spread of the virus by the wearer, primarily from coughs and sneezes.
 They don't provide complete protection for the wearer.
 The different types of other masks block the spread of droplets from coughs, sneezes, and exhales to one degree or another.
 The most effective is the surgical mask and the least effective is the non-cotton face covering. - Why are we requiring all staff and visitors to wear masks?
 If everyone wears them, we reduce the risk of someone spreading the virus through coughs, sneezes, and possibly exhaling.
+We will make accommodations (e.g., cohorting) for participants who cannot wear a mask due to medical reasons.